9Apisit/Crime_in_Boston/README.md

 # Crime_in_Boston
-# 📊 Sample Data Analysis: Crime in Boston
+📊 Crime in Boston — Sample Data Analysis

-This project is a beginner-level data analysis example on the topic of **Crime in Boston**.
+This project is a beginner-to-intermediate-level data analysis example on the topic of Crime in Boston.
-It explores the behavior of crimes and preliminary factors that may influence crime rates in the city of Boston.
+It explores the patterns of crime incidents and examines factors that may influence crime rates in the city of Boston.
-The analysis is done in Python using Jupyter Notebook or Google Colab.
+The analysis is performed in Python using Jupyter Notebook or Google Colab.

----

-## 🎯 Objectives
+🎯 Objectives
-- Analyze crime patterns and behavior in Boston.
+Analyze crime patterns and behaviors in Boston.

+Identify days, times, and locations with high crime rates.

-- Explore potential factors that influence crime occurrence.
+Explore potential factors that influence crime occurrences.

+Test hypotheses using statistical methods (e.g., t-test, chi-squared test).

-## 🧰 Tools & Libraries
+🧰 Tools & Libraries
-- Python 3
+Python 3

-- Pandas
+Pandas — data manipulation

-- Numpy
+NumPy — numerical operations

-- Matplotlib
+Matplotlib — data visualization

-- Seaborn
+Seaborn — advanced visualization

+SciPy — statistical tests (t-test, chi-squared)

-- Jupyter Notebook / Google Colab
+Jupyter Notebook / Google Colab — interactive development

----
+(optional): Plotly or Folium — for interactive maps

 ## 📒 Notebooks